cherj314/637assignment2/seng637-a2-team_number.md

 > - calculateColumnTotal_WithNegativeValues
 Partition: Negative Values Equivalence Class.
 Strategy: Ensures that the method accurately sums negative values, important for correctness in datasets that include negative numbers.
-Current Status: TODO
+Current Status: Passes

 > - calculateColumnTotal_WithMixedValues
 Partition: Mixed Values (including zero).
 Strategy: Tests the method's ability to correctly sum a mixture of positive, negative, and zero values, checking for accuracy in varied datasets.
-Current Status: TODO
+Current Status: Passes

 > - calculateColumnTotal_WithNullValues
 Partition: Null Values Equivalence Class.
 Strategy: Ensures correct handling of columns where some values are null, important for edge cases in data processing.
-Current Status: TODO
+Current Status: Failed - expected 10 but got 11 - seems like null values add 1 to the sum

 > - calculateColumnTotal_WithZeroValues
 Partition: Zero Values Equivalence Class.
 Strategy: Ensures correct handling of columns where all values are zero, important for edge cases in data processing.
-Current Status: TODO
+Current Status: Passes

 > - calculateColumnTotal_WithLargeDataset
 Partition: Large Datasets.
 Strategy: Tests performance and accuracy when summing a large number of values, relevant for scalability and efficiency.
-Current Status: TODO
+Current Status: Passes

 > - calculateColumnTotal_WithNoRows
 Partition: Empty Datasets
 Strategy: Tests ability of method to handle inputs with no values to add.
-Tests robustness and input tolerance Current Status: TODO
+Tests robustness and input tolerance Current Status: Passes

 > CalculateRowTotal
+Note: the last row seems to be left of the calculations, so any test that does not have a final column value of 0.0 fails as a result

 > - calculateRowTotal_WithMixedValues
 Partition: Mixed Values (including zero) for row calculations.
 Strategy: Similar to column testing, this ensures accurate summing across rows with diverse data types.
-Current Status: TODO
+Current Status: Fails - expected 3.5 but was 2.5

 > - calculateRowTotal_WithNullInput
 Partition: Null Inputs Equivalence Class - Invalid input